 - Applies to all types of taxation

-The new penalty regime will apply to returns submitted after 1st April 2009.
-For companies it will apply to returns of profits of accounting periods commencing on or after 1st April 2008.
-It will apply to PAYE returns for the year commencing 6th April 2008 and subsequent years, and for contractors using the Construction Industry scheme for periods beginning on or after 6th March 2009.
-As regards VAT returns it will apply to Annual Returns for periods beginning on 1st April 2008 and later, quarterly returns for periods beginning on or after 1st January 2009 and monthly returns beginning on or after 1st March 2009.
+The penalty regime applies to returns submitted after 1st April 2009.
+For companies it applies to returns of profits.
+It applies to PAYE Returns, and for contractors using the Construction Industry Scheme.
+As regards VAT Returns, it applies to all returns.
 No penalties will be charged where the taxpayer has taken reasonable care.
 HMRC states that reasonable care varies according to the person, the circumstances, and their abilities.
-If, after examining all the facts, no penalty will be charged if the understatement is insignificant when compared with the taxpayers overall liability for the period.
+If, after examining all the facts, no penalty will be charged if the understatement is insignificant when compared with the taxpayer's overall liability for the period.
 All other penalties are geared to a scale according to whether the error was careless, deliberate but not concealed, or deliberate and concealed.
 The table below shows the range of penalties.

 Disclosure is the key to obtaining the maximum discount.
 You must tell HMRC about the error or omission before HMRC discovers it.
 The full reduction in penalty will only be given where there is maximum cooperation with HMRC in calculating and correcting the inaccuracy.
 If you do not tell HMRC about the error or omission until after they have contacted you to arrange a compliance check your disclosure will not qualify to be treated as unprompted.